 Although is too early to be certain, as far as we can see at this point the story of Curious George won’t be altered.
 It’s about a monkey called George, “who’s taken out of the jungle by an eccentric explorer to live in the city, where mischief always seems to find him.”

 The script for the new Curious George will be written by Larry Stuckey, who wrote the upcoming Little Fockers, the third film in the successful Meet the Parents/Meet the Fockers series.
-That’s not exactly something to boast about and certainly not encouraging for those wanting a quality Curious George flick (yes, even an animated monkey deserves a quality motion picture ).
+That’s not exactly something to boast about and certainly not encouraging for those wanting a quality Curious George flick (yes, even an animated monkey deserves a quality motion picture :-P ).

 Curious George isn’t the only animated feature based on a well-known character that Illumination is working on: it also has Where’s Waldo? and Dr Seuss’ the Lorax in development.
 Unsurprisingly, the studio also has a sequel to Despicable Me on the way.
 Of those I personally am most interested in how they translate Waldo to the big-screen.